mmcalli2/dragonfire-scienceworld/README.md

 ~mkdir nvdata
 cd nvdata

 Because of the size of the data and model files, we have placed the project at https://drive.google.com/drive/folders/17s6qX-p0Js-V97sjHus2YpNrl4CPUMRx?usp=sharing.
 We recommend you download as a zip and upload into the nvdata folder.
+Contains Llama3.1 model and limited GPT-2 model trained on ScienceWorld tasks.
+Also includes supporting infrastructure, utilitiy scripts, and logs for runs of these models.

 Then unzip the folder inside nvdata with the following command: unzip DragonFire_Phase2_Code.zip